 - S Corporations and C Corporations: Corporations deduct premiums directly on their respective returns.
 Form 1120-S is for S corps and Form 1120 is for C corps.

 - Mixed-Use Assets: For vehicles or home offices used personally and professionally, only the business-use portion is deductible.
-IRS Publication 463 explains the difference between the actual expense method, which allows you to deduct insurance premiums and the standard mileage rate, which does not.
+IRS Publication 463 explains the difference between the actual expense method, which allows you to deduct insurance premiums, and the standard mileage rate, which does not.

 - Employee Benefits: Premiums for employee health, dental, and vision coverage are deductible as employer-provided benefits.
 IRS Publication 15-B gives detailed guidelines for qualified fringe benefits.

-Across all structures, keep documentation such as:
+Across all structures, keep documentation like:

 - Policy declarations